Activation function dependence of the storage capacity of treelike neural networks

-We will study the sequential infinite-width limit $N,P \to \infty$, $K \to \infty$, with load $\alpha \equiv N/P = \mathcal{O}(1)$.
-In this limit, we expect the free entropy per weight $f = N^{-1} \log Z$ to be self-averaging with respect to the distribution of the quenched disorder \cite{engel2001statistical}, and for there to exist a critical load $\alpha_{c}$, termed the capacity, below which the classification task is solvable with probability one and above which $Z$ vanishes \cite{gardner1988space,gardner1988optimal,talagrand2003spin,engel2001statistical}.
-The special case of this model with sign activation functions was intensively studied in the late 20\textsuperscript{th} century, showing that the capacity diverges as $K \to \infty$ \cite{engel1992storage,barkai1992broken,monasson1995weight}.
-In contrast, \citet{baldassi2019properties} recently showed that the capacity with rectified linear unit (ReLU) activations remains bounded in the infinite-width limit.
+We will study a sequential infinite-width limit in which we first take $N,P\to\infty$ with load $\alpha \equiv P/N = \mathcal{O}(1)$ and then take $K \to \infty$ (see Appendix \ref{app:sec:finite}).
+The infinite-width limit is of both theoretical and practical interest, as extremely wide networks are now commonly used in applications \cite{belkin2019reconciling,jacot2018neural,bordelon2020spectrum,panigrahi2019effect}.
+In this limit, we expect the free entropy per weight $f = N^{-1} \log Z$ to be self-averaging, and for there to exist a critical load $\alpha_{c}$, termed the capacity, below which the classification task is solvable with probability one and above which $Z$ vanishes \cite{gardner1988space,gardner1988optimal,talagrand2003spin,engel2001statistical}.
+The special case of this model with sign activation functions was intensively studied in the late 20\textsuperscript{th} century, showing that the capacity diverges as $K \to \infty$ \cite{engel1992storage,barkai1992broken,monasson1995weight,mitchison1989bounds} \footnote{This divergence is slow, with $\alpha_{c} \sim \sqrt{\log K}$ \cite{monasson1995weight,mitchison1989bounds}; we provide a detailed discussion of this and other finite-size effects in Appendix \ref{app:sec:finite}.}.
+In contrast, \citet{baldassi2019properties} showed in a recent Letter that the capacity with rectified linear unit (ReLU) activations remains bounded in the infinite-width limit.
 Our primary objective in this work is to identify the class of activation functions for which the capacity remains finite.